xmeye/openplatform-docs/docs/en/NetSDKWindows-NetSDKPCdevelopment.md

 Basic description：

 <div style="margin-left:25px;">
-&#160&#160&#160&#160&#160&#160SDK integrates a lot of playing parts that is decoded locally.
+SDK integrates a lot of playing parts that is decoded locally.
 Just need to call the network SDK, it can complete the network transmission and video play.
 This usage makes it easy to use in secondary development.
 Commonly used functions all can be completed as long as calling the NETSDK.
 </div>
 Main points:
 <div style="margin-left:25px;">